-The term vitamin K covers various substances that play a part in activating certain coagulation (or ‘Koagulation’ in German) factors.
+The term vitamin K covers various substances that play a part in activating certain coagulation factors (or ‘Koagulation’ in German).
 Having reached the lymphatic vessels, vitamin K is taken up by chylomicrons and accumulates in the liver where it participates in the synthesis of four coagulation factors, including factor II (prothrombin) and its conversion into thrombin.

 Up until the last few years, it was thought there was only one form and one active family of vitamin K, represented by vitamin K1 (phytomenadione or phylloquinone).
 This is the form found primarily in plants and cruciferous green vegetables such as cabbage, parsley, spinach and lettuce.
 It is fat-soluble and heat-stable but sensitive to light and alkaline environments.

 Other forms of vitamin K, essentially vitamin K2, which is divided into two forms – MK4 and MK-7, have recently been the subject of important studies which have highlighted new properties beyond the well-established role in blood clotting mechanism:

 Menaquinones (vitamin K2) are synthesised by bacteria in the intestinal tract, but they are unfortunately totally eliminated in faeces rather than distributed to vessels, bones and various tissues.
 K2 vitamins are also found in offal, meat, fermented products such as certain cheeses, and especially natto, a traditional Japanese food made from fermented soybeans, which is by far and away the richest source of vitamin K2 but is unfortunately not part of the Western daily diet.

 There is also a synthetic form, vitamin K3 (menadione) which is rarely used since it interferes with the cells’ antioxidant defences and can cause oxidation of cell membranes.
 In babies, it can destroy red blood cells, leading to anaemia.